Sacraments of the Catholic Church: Restored order of initiation

-During the second half of the 2010s some dioceses of Latin Church in the United States, as elsewhere, returned to the original order of the three sacraments of Christian initiation, that is: Baptism, Confirmation and, lastly, first Communion.
+During the second half of the 2010s some dioceses of Latin Church in the United States, as elsewhere, returned to the original order of the three sacraments of Christian initiation, that is: baptism, confirmation and, lastly, first Communion.

 The Catechism of the Catholic Church references this order at No. 1212, and at No. 1322 says: "The holy Eucharist completes Christian initiation.".

-Administering the Eucharist before Confirmation began in the Latin Rite, unlike other rites, in consequence of Pope Pius X's 1910 decree Quam singulari Christus amore (transl.: "How special was Christ's love"), which said Communion should not be delayed beyond when a child reaches the age of reason.
+Administering the Eucharist before confirmation began in the Latin Church, unlike other Christian bodies, due to Pope Pius X's 1910 decree Quam singulari Christus amore (transl.: "How special was Christ's love"), which said Communion should not be delayed beyond when a child reaches the age of reason.
 U.S. dioceses complied but did not bring confirmation forward with it from a subsequent age.

 Sacraments of healing

 Penance

-The Sacrament of Penance (or Reconciliation) is the first of two sacraments of healing.
-The Catechism of the Catholic Church mentions in the following order and capitalization different names of the sacrament, calling it the sacrament of conversion, Penance, confession, forgiveness and Reconciliation.
+The sacrament of penance (or Reconciliation) is the first of two sacraments of healing.
+The Catechism of the Catholic Church mentions in the following order and capitalization different names of the sacrament, calling it the sacrament of conversion, penance, confession, forgiveness and Reconciliation.
 It is the sacrament of spiritual healing of a baptized person from the distancing from God resulting from sins committed.
-When people sin after baptism, they cannot have baptism as a remedy; Baptism, which is a spiritual regeneration, cannot be given a second time.
+When people sin after baptism, they cannot have baptism as a remedy; baptism, which is a spiritual regeneration, cannot be given a second time.